How a Shift in Your Vocabulary Can Instantly Change Your Attitude

 You can make this shift, too.
 Here are three suggestions:

 3. Notice the difference it makes in your attitude.
 For starters, it can suddenly make you grateful.
 Rather than dreading or resenting an activity, you can be thankful for it.
+And the more gratitude we express, the better we feel and perform.
+It will give you several distinct advantages, especially at work.

 I stopped him and said, “No, Josh, you get to write this book.
 This has been a goal of yours for as long as I have known you.
 You are living your dream, buddy!”